mrpositron/face_emotion_detection/README.md

-# Facial Emotion Recognition
+# Facial Emotion Detection and Recognition

-To complete this task I used YOLOv3 tiny architecture in PyTorch. <br/>
+Facial Emotion Detection and Recognition using YOLOv3 tiny architecture in PyTorch. <br/>

 ### Note: I used colab to run python scripts with GPU

 All files can be found here: https://drive.google.com/open?id=1Y6vVI9YfqX-7RebCCZy9xOHQB3yhaDZy <br/>